salomoneb/site/_posts/2017-01-05-email-obfuscation.md

 The other day, midway down a Wikipedia rabbit hole, I started reading about *[Massachusetts Bay Transportation Authority v.
 Anderson](https://en.wikipedia.org/wiki/Massachusetts_Bay_Transportation_Authority_v._Anderson)*, a 2008 court case where the Boston train system tried to stop three MIT students from publicly exposing a security vulnerability that allowed them to create fare cards with values for free.

-Curious about what a bunch of ex-hackers were doing with their lives nine years later, I looked up them up.
+Curious about what a bunch of ex-hackers were doing with their lives nine years later, I looked them up.
 On the [contact page](www.rustyryan.net/connect/) of RJ Ryan’s website, right below several lines telling people not to spam him, I noticed an email link - a `mailto:` URL, not a form.
 This surprised me: directly posting your email address is an internet no-no, and if anyone would be aware of this, it’d be an MIT cryptographic specialist.

 Looking at the source code, I found this bit of trickery:
 {% highlight javascript %}